Steem (STEEM)

 Founders of Steem

-Steem was founded by Ned Scott and Dan Larimer.
-Ned Scott is a corporate executive turned crypto enthusiast and co-founder of Steemit, Inc., the company behind Steem.
-Dan Larimer is a blockchain developer and visionary software engineer who also created BitShares and later EOS.
-Together, they launched Steemit, the first social media platform built on the Steem blockchain, in 2016.
+Steem was co-founded by Ned Scott and Daniel (Dan) Larimer in 2016.
+Ned Scott is the CEO and co-founder of Steemit, Inc., the company behind Steem.
+Dan Larimer, a blockchain developer and visionary software engineer, was the co-founder and served as the chief technology officer (CTO) until March 2017.
+Both brought their experience from previous projects, with Larimer having created BitShares before Steem.
+Together, they launched Steemit, the first social media platform built on the Steem blockchain.

 Halal Status of Steem